fbpx

 After all, the global influencer marketing industry is projected to grow from USD 6,015 million in 2020 to USD 24,076 million by 2025, at a CAGR of 32% during the forecast period.

 So, what’s the alternative?
-Cultivating your own team of brand advocates!
+Cultivating your own team of recruiting brand advocates!

 It’s not even a new concept!
-For example, look at this post by DriveTime’s Head of People, Culture, & Engagement, sharing a healthy mix of employer brand content with a job vacancy announcement.
+For example, look at this post by DriveTime’s Head of People, Culture, & Engagement, sharing a healthy mix of employer branding content with a job vacancy announcement.

 micro influencing for linkedin recruiting